denzelmok/code-learning/README.md

 # python-projects
 python-learning: learning to use python with different projects and games

-python-networking-project: first python script, setting up clients to access servers
+python-networking-project: python script, setting up clients to access servers

-python-website-blocker: project used to learn functionalities in github
+python-imdb-scrapper: scrapping data from imdb, used to learn github functionalities